wmgeolab/gbDocs/docs/docs/70-packaging-and-release/metadata-requirements.md

+# Metadata Requirements

+This page defines the required structure and content of the `meta.txt` file.

+The metadata file provides essential information about the dataset, including its source, licensing, and structure.
+It is required for all submissions.

+---

+## Purpose

+The `meta.txt` file ensures that each dataset is:

+- Transparent in its origin
+- Properly licensed
+- Reproducible and verifiable
+- Consistent with geoBoundaries standards

+---

-### Metadata File:
+## Metadata File

-_insert photo of meta data file_
+_insert photo of metadata file here_

-Within the `meta.txt` file, there are several subfields that describe the data.
+Within the `meta.txt` file, there are several subfields that describe the data:

 ```text
 Boundary Representative of Year: Year of data creation, publication, or most recent update.